 SVB Go: how do I get access and set up user roles, permissions, and dual-approval workflows?

-Quick Answer: To get access to SVB Go, you’ll typically start with your SVB business checking relationship, enroll in digital banking, and designate an administrator.
-From there, you can configure user roles, permissions, and dual-approval workflows directly in SVB Go to match your internal controls and audit requirements.
+Quick Answer: To access SVB Go, your company needs an active SVB business checking account, then an authorized signer can enroll and set up your initial admin.
+From there, you can configure user roles, permissions, and dual-approval workflows in SVB Go’s user administration settings to align with your internal controls.

 Frequently Asked Questions